yjylab/yjylab.github.io/content/authors/XiaoliMou/_index.md

 #  - Visitors
 ---

-Yao（张媱）is a doctoral student enrolled since 2023 at the Guangzhou Laboratory, Sun Yat-sen University, majoring in Basic Medicine.
-Her research focuses on the development of respiratory virus vaccines.
-Prior to her doctoral studies, she completed her Master's degree in Biochemistry and Molecular Biology at Guangzhou Medical University from 2019 to 2022.
-She obtained her Bachelor's degree in Biological Sciences from Shihezi University in 2015-2019.
-Yao gained research experience as a Research Intern at the Guangzhou Laboratory from 2022 to 2023.
+Xiaoli Mou（牟晓丽）received her bachelor's degree from Zhengzhou University, then she completed her master's degree of pathogen biology in Wuhan University.
+She is a doctoral student enrolled since 2024 at the Guangzhou Laboratory, Sun Yat-sen University, majoring in immunology.
+Her research focuses on the study of virus-host interaction mechanism and the development and application of adenovirus vectored-vaccines.